 8. When our Chapter believes that it is desirable for two travelers to make a trip at the same time for the same purpose, will the Education and Culture Program fund both?

 POA will accept up to two applications for the same activity/agenda per cycle from each sending Chapter/organizational member.
-This program aims to award Travel Grants to as many Chapters as possible.
+This program aims to award Travel Grants/exchange funding to as many Chapters as possible.
 It also believes that an individual traveler should be able to effectively share the experience and knowledge with others in the Chapter upon returning home.

 9. If a traveler wishes to attend a Partners of the Americas event such as the What Works Conference, will the Education and Culture Program fund such a trip?

 Travelers may include participation in the What Works Conference in their plan for travel.
-The traveler must also make a professional visit to the Host Chapter/organizational member of at least eight days (without counting the days of travel) immediately en route to or from the Partners of the Americas event.
+The traveler must also make a professional visit to the Host Chapter/organizational member of at least seven days (without counting the days of travel) immediately en route to or from the Partners of the Americas event.

 10. What expenses does a Travel Grant cover?